What Is A Spiral Curriculum: A Teacher’s Guide to What, How And When To Implement

 The most obvious focus is on starting with the basics, placing the emphasis on how important it is for students to grasp foundational concepts before they move on.

-The fact that topics are repeated gives students the opportunity to revisit their prior learning, recalling it and using it in new ways, thus, aiding retention and leading children to a deeper understanding of the content they have been taught previously, before learning new, associated content with an increased level of complexity.
+The fact that topics are repeated gives students the opportunity to revisit their prior learning, recalling it and using it in new ways, thus, aiding retention and leading children to a deeper conceptual understanding of the content they have been taught previously, before learning new, associated content with an increased level of complexity.

 This move from simple concepts to complex concepts over time, with content linked to what is thought to be developmentally appropriate, is a key feature of the spiral curriculum approach – the benefits of this are that children are introduced to complex topics early on, but in such a way that they can understand them.
+In turn, doing so may help reduce student’s test anxiety if they feel they have a secure understanding of the curriculum.

 An alternative curriculum model may decide that because it is so difficult to know how to multiply fractions, there is no point in teaching finding a half in 1st grade, and that children should wait until they are developmentally ready to access higher level concepts such as the multiplication of fractions before having anything to do with them.